rakshyak-98/prep-projects/bittorrent-client/README.md

+Bittorrent solve the issue of the bandwidth. when one host (peer) is broadcasting and rest are watching if they require any piece one can request for that piece.
+The big issue with the Bittorrent is latency.
 ## Overview of bittorrent
 1. we need to send a request to **tracker**, then tracker will respond with a list of peers.
 2. we tell the tracker which file we want to download and tracker will respond with the ip address of the user that can share the file.

 >[INFO] Making request to tracker will add your ip address to the list that can share the file.

-### Bencode
+### What is Bencode?
 Bencode is a data serialization format

 >[!INFO] When we use data in the networking, it's best to keep them as buffers.

 ### What does a torrent file contains?
-A torrent file contains metadata about the files to be shared, including:
+A torrent file contains _metadata_ about the files to be shared, including:
 - Announce URL: The URL of the tracker.
 - Info Hash: A unique identifier for the torrent.
+You get it from creating hash of the `torrent.info`.
 - File list: Information about the files being shared.

 ### How does a client find peers from torrent file?